cloudfoundry-attic/hm9000/README.md

 - `desired_freshness_key`: The key for the actual freshness in the store.
 Set to `"/desired-fresh"`.

-- `metrics_server_port`: The port on which to serve /varz metrics.
-If set to 0 a random available port will be chosen.
+- `dropsonde_port`: The port which metron is listening on to receive metrics.

-- `metrics_server_user`: The username that must be used to authenticate with /varz.
-If set to "" a random username will be generated.

-- `metrics_server_password`: The password that must be used to authenticate with /varz.
-If set to "" a random password will be generated.

 - `api_server_address`: The IP address of machine runnine HM9000.